shubhamtripathiwork/chaos/README.md

 Projects made to learn coding :

 1) Animated Graph of Lorenz Attractor in Python
-2) Animation Smale's Horseshoe using Javascript
+2) Animation of Smale's Horseshoe using Javascript